TylerRenfro/portfolio-2023/_research-artifacts/heuristic-evaluation.md

 ___

 <div class="not-prose">
-  <p class="uppercase tracking-widest mt-10 mb-5 text-md opacity-75">Findings</p>
+  <p class="uppercase tracking-widest my-5 text-xs md:text-sm opacity-75">Findings</p>
 </div>

 {:.bg-red-100 .text-red-900 .dark:bg-red-500/10 .dark:text-red-300 .py-3 .px-5 .font-medium .mb-5}
 Issue

 There are multiple violations of distracting design that take focus away from users.
-The biggest problem is the background video on the home.
+The biggest problem is the background video on the home page.
 The constant movement naturally draws attention to the video instead of the form for making a reservation.

 Another concern is readability—text is illegible because of the design aesthetics.
 The site contains a large amount of low-contrast text that is difficult to read.